 Have questions about the design and manufacture of electronics in Taiwan or China?
 Speak to us

-Titoma provides B2B companies with the complete design and manufacturing of embedded electronic products, both in China and Taiwan.
+Titoma provides B2B companies with the complete design and manufacturing of embedded electronic products in China and Taiwan.

-We engineer our products in Taiwan and are very well tapped into the China/Taiwan Component Eco-system, so key to remain competitive.
+We engineer our products in Taiwan and are very well tapped into the China/Taiwan Component Eco-system, so key to remaining competitive.